-(Important note: before making this cake, make sure you have a pan with a false bottom, like a tube pan or springform pan.
-Because of the way the sugar in the topping carmelizes while baking, this cake would be quite difficult to remove from a regular cake pan without having it fall apart.)
+(Important note: Before making this cake, make sure you have a pan with a false bottom, such as a tube pan or spring-form pan.
+Because of the way the sugar in the topping caramelizes while baking, this cake would be quite difficult to remove from a regular cake pan without having it fall apart.)

 - 1 cup brown sugar

 - 1/4 teaspoon cloves

 - 1/4 cup plus 1 tablespoon all-purpose flour

 - 1/2 teaspoon salt